cacophony-wj/servitium/README.md

 ### Launching the Modlist

 Launch ModOrganizer.exe from the directory where you installed the list.
 Then, launch the game from the **SKSE** entry in the drop-down menu.

+If you direct your attention to the Dropdown Menu at the top of the left pane, you will find two Profiles to choose from: regular **SERVITIUM** and **SERVITIUM Male.** **SERVITIUM** is intended **ONLY** for female submissive characters and features a lot of intrusive exploitation. **SERVITIUM Male** is more about dominant content but can accomodate any gender and features far less intrusive gameplay.
+Choose wisely before you begin, because you **cannot switch in the middle of a game.**

 ### MCM CONFIGURATION